ssavi-ict/LeetCode-Which-Company/README.md

 1. If the extension is able find the `Company Names` for the leetcode problem on the current window then it will show as follows -
 ![found](chrome/res/showing_value_ui.png)
+💥 NEW FEATURE 💥
+- Once you click on the **[Complete List]** button it will open up a page where you can see all the problems available in our storage with company names are listed. [all_list](/chrome/res/complete_list.png)

 2. If the extension is not able to find the `Company Names` for the leetcode problem on the current window or if the current window is not a leetcode problem then it will show as follows -
 ![not found](chrome/res/showing_not_found_ui.png)